-4. Cabinet Doors Are Your Best Friend - Utilize Them to The Max
+RV Tips No 4. - Utilize Cupboard Doors to The Max

-When you are packing for an RV trip, it may seem like you have twice the stuff than space.
-It may become quite challenging for new RV owners to fit all the clothes, food, camp chairs, and various hoses (not to mention the kids and the dog).
+It can be quite challenging for new RV owners to fit all the clothes, food, camp chairs, and various hoses, not to mention the kids and the dog.

-However, the key to the best utilization of your small space is organization.
-There are many organizational tips that can help you utilize your space in the best possible way.
-One of these tips is to use your cabinet doors as storage for multiple items such as kitchen rolls, toothbrushes, socks, etc.
+There are many organizational tips that can help you utilize your space in the best possible way, and our next hack is one of the best RV storage ideas that will create and save you plenty.
+Using your cabinet doors as storage for multiple items such as kitchen rolls, toothbrushes, socks, etc will save you

 You can also hang a shoe organizer on the inside of the cabinet door, as shown in the picture above, to efficiently store the shoes.
-Storing shoes in their original boxes takes up a lot of space.
-By storing them in a shoe organizer, you can not only save space, but it will also become easy to find your favorite pair.
+Shoes laying around can cause accidents, and by storing them in a shoe organizer, you can not only save space, but you'll also make your RV a safer environment.

-One way of optimizing the space in your pantry and refrigerator is with the help of Ziplock bags.
-You can store all fruits and vegetables and other perishable items in different Ziplock bags and hang them in the refrigerator.
-These clear bags not only help you save space but also allow you to see the items stored in them.
+One way of optimizing the space in your pantry and refrigerator is by using Ziplock bags.
+You can store all fruits and vegetables and other perishable items in different Ziplock bags and keep them in the fridge.
+These clear bags not only help you save space but their transparency allows you to see the items stored in them.

-One of the best tips shared by experienced RVers when it comes to utilizing space is to think outside the box.
-For instance, you can hang hooks on the inside of your cupboard doors to hang various items so that they do not take up precious drawer space.
-If you do not want screws to make a hole in your RV wall, you can try suction cup hooks.
+For instance, you can hang hooks on the inside of your cupboard doors to hang various items so that they don't take up precious drawer space.
+If you don't want screws to make a hole in your RV wall, you can try suction cup hooks.
 You can hang cups, measuring spoons and other items from these hooks to save space.

-There are many other tips that can help any new RV owner step up his game.
-You can use Velcro to keep all your remotes in one place, install a door-mounted kitchen garbage can, get a bedside caddy to serve as a makeshift nightstand, add a pegboard to a kitchen wall to hang pots, pans, and other useful items such as a cheese grater and tongs, and make a magnetic spice holder as shown in the picture above.
+Other organzational tips for new RV owners include using Velcro to keep all your remotes in one place, install a door-mounted kitchen garbage can, get a bedside caddy to serve as a makeshift nightstand, and you could buy or even better make a magnetic spice holder as shown in the picture above.

 The magnetic spice holder is a great way to keep all your spices in one place and to save space.
 Magnetic spice containers can be stuck to the bottom of a cabinet, the refrigerator, or to a baking sheet mounted on a wall.
 You can also spray paint an old stained baking sheet an attractive color.